gogowhy/2019WEB-bookstore-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
 This project is periodlly in the 1st section,  html created with React and AntD！

+# version1.0
+ it's now version 1.0,which means it only give access to static webpages.
 ## Available Scripts

 In the project directory, you can run: